Prdsilva80/Prdsilva80/README.md

 <p align="center">
       <a href="https://github.com/DenverCoder1/readme-typing-svg"><img src="https://readme-typing-svg.herokuapp.com/?lines=Software%20Engineer%20(Backend)%20;Always%20Learning%20new%20things!&font=Fira%20Code&center=true&width=440&height=45&color=f75c7e&vCenter=true&size=22"></a>
     </p>

-Passionate about technological innovation and driven by a relentless curiosity.
-I master a wide range of modern technologies, including Python, Django, Flask, FastAPI, Node.js, JavaScript, TypeScript, Express, and SQLAlchemy, as well as ORMs like Prisma.
-I also work with Nest.js, a powerful framework for building scalable and maintainable server-side applications with TypeScript.
-Additionally, I explore systems programming and high-performance backend solutions using Rust, often leveraging frameworks like Actix to build fast and reliable web services.
+Passionate about technological innovation and driven by relentless curiosity, I am a Senior Software Engineer with deep expertise in building robust, scalable, and high-performance backend systems.
+My technical stack spans multiple ecosystems, including Java (Spring Boot), Python (Django, Flask, FastAPI), and JavaScript/TypeScript (Node.js, Express, NestJS).
+I also work extensively with modern ORMs such as Prisma and SQLAlchemy, ensuring clean architecture and efficient data management across complex applications.

-With these tools, I am able to create complete, scalable, and high-performance solutions for backend applications.
-My expertise also includes databases such as PostgreSQL and MongoDB, ensuring efficiency and robustness in any project.
+My experience covers relational and non-relational databases, including PostgreSQL and MongoDB, where I design optimized schemas and implement advanced query strategies for large-scale data operations.

-Additionally, I have experience with AWS Cloud, leveraging its services to build scalable, secure, and resilient applications.
-I also work with Docker to containerize applications, ensuring portability, consistency, and ease of deployment across different environments.
-I implement Continuous Integration and Continuous Deployment (CI/CD) pipelines to automate testing and deployment processes, enabling faster development cycles and more reliable releases.
+Beyond coding, I have strong experience in cloud infrastructure and DevOps practices, particularly on AWS Cloud, where I design and deploy scalable, resilient, and secure applications.
+I use Docker for containerization and implement CI/CD pipelines to automate integration, testing, and deployment workflows, enabling consistent delivery and shorter release cycles.

-I have solid experience in designing secure and robust backend architectures, always focused on offering innovative solutions that meet the needs of clients and users.
-I face each challenge as an opportunity for learning and evolution, constantly improving my skills to develop projects that promote digital transformation and make a difference in the technology world.
+I take pride in designing secure, modular, and future-proof architectures that align with business goals and user needs.
+Each challenge is an opportunity to push boundaries, refine engineering practices, and deliver impactful digital solutions.
+My mission is to craft technology that drives innovation, empowers teams, and contributes meaningfully to digital transformation.